Products

 Extravasation and Injection Site Reactions: Ensure catheter and venous patency before the injection of Gadoterate Meglumine Injection.
 Extravasation into tissues during Gadoterate Meglumine Injection administration may result in tissue irritation.

-The most frequent (≥ 0.2%) adverse reactions in clinical studies were nausea, headache, injection site pain, injection site coldness, and rash.
+The most frequent (≥ 0.2%) adverse reactions in clinical trials were nausea, headache, injection site pain, injection site coldness, and rash.

 Pregnancy: GBCAs cross the human placenta and result in fetal exposure and gadolinium retention.
 Use only if imaging is essential during pregnancy and cannot be delayed.